Nafir: Malay Archipelago

 The instruments of the nobat, especially the drums, had a magical meaning, which is why some rituals and regulations were associated with them that date back to pre-Islamic times.
-According to tradition, the ceremonial instruments of Kedah predate those of Melaka and were brought directly from Persia.
+According to tradition, the ceremonial instruments of Kedah predate those of Malacca and were brought directly from Persia.
 The loudest possible sound of drums, trumpets and conical oboes should be reminiscent of thunder; only with the sound of thunder could a ruler with the necessary legitimacy be installed in his office when there was a change in power.
-The rulers trace their lineage through a son of the last Sultan of Melaka to the kings of ancient Singapore and on to the mythical founder of the Malay empires who once appeared at the sacred site of Bukit Seguntang (near Palembang) in Sumatra.
+The rulers trace their lineage through a son of the last Sultan of Malacca to the kings of ancient Singapore and on to the mythical founder of the Malay empires who once appeared at the sacred site of Bukit Seguntang (near Palembang) in Sumatra.

 The word daulat (from Arabic ad-dawla, "state", "state power") has a religious component in the Malay language beyond the worldly power of the king, which refers to the idea of a god-king introduced by the Indians in the 1st millennium (devaraja, from Sanskrit deva, "god"; rājā, "king") and ascribes divine power over his people to the sultan.
 According to the notion that is still widespread today, this daulat should also be included in the insignia of the sultan, which includes the musical instruments of the nobat.
-That's how it was in the Riau-Lingga-Sultanate in the 19th century the law that every person had to stand still as soon as a nafiri was heard, because the nafiri deserved respect as a daulat-instrument.
+The law of the Riau-Lingga Sultanate in the 19th century dictated that every person had to stand still as soon as a nafiri was heard, because the nafiri deserved respect as an instrument bearing the daulat.

 The court musicians of the nobat of Perak, Kedah and Selangor are called orang kalur (also orang kalau).
 They have a hereditary status and a lineage lost in ancient times and mythical tales.
 Walter William Skeat (1900) and Richard James Wilkinson (1932) comment on the sacred importance of musical instruments that the tubular drums and the silver trumpet may only be played when the king is present, meaning that these instruments are held in the highest esteem.
-The two kettle drums were therefore of the second highest importance at the beginning of the 20th century, they could be sent to a guest of honor on behalf of the king or accompany them.
-Only those of the orange color were allowed to touch the instruments; if someone else blew the trumpet, it should mean instant death for that person by the powerful spirit within the trumpet.
+The two kettle drums were therefore of the second highest importance at the beginning of the 20th century, they could be sent to a guest of honour on behalf of the king or accompany them.
+Only those of the orang kalur were allowed to touch the instruments; if someone else blew the trumpet, it should mean instant death for that person by the powerful spirit within the trumpet.
 It was said that when the king died, drops of sweat would form on the trumpet.
 In order to maintain this power of the instruments, it was the king's duty to perform a magical renewal ceremony every two to three years.